richmahn/en_tn/1co/14/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 14:21, which is a quotation from the Old Testament.
+Some translations set apart quotations of the Old Testament by indenting them.
+The ULB and other English translations indent the words in 14:21 that are quoted from the Old Testament.

 Paul returns to his discussion on the  gifts of the Holy Spirit.